aws-samples/aws-service-catalog-tools-workshop/workshop/content/reInvent2019/200-task-2/300-configure-the-product-version.md

 #### Add the source code for your product
 When you configured your version, you specified the following:

- {{% code file="reInvent2019/200-task-2/artefacts/factory/create-the-version--version-only.yaml" language="yaml" %}}
+ {{% code file="reInvent2019/200-task-2/artefacts/factory/create-the-version--version-only.yaml" language="js" %}}

 We now need to create the CodeCommit repository and add the AWS Cloudformation template we are going to use for our product into that repository.